MrFrenik/gunslinger/README.md

 - Large collection of ([examples](https://github.com/MrFrenik/gs_examples)) for quickly getting started.
 - Supports a growing list of platforms: Windows, OSX, Linux currently with plans to add Android, RPI, IOS, and HTML5.
 - Graphics pipeline follows an explicit rendering framework, making it more easy to write for modern backends, such as Vulkan/DX12/Metal.
+- All core layers can be fully swapped out with custom user implementations.
 - Official framework used for all [Game Engineering](https://www.youtube.com/watch?v=VLZjd_Y1gJ8&list=PLIozaEI1hFu3Cd0YJMwOBQKTKfe9uZoyn) YouTube videos.

 ## Documentation